mpv-player/mpv/DOCS/man/options.rst

     This will perform slightly sub-optimally for anamorphic video (but still better than without it) since it will extend the size to match only the milder of the scale factors between the axes.

+``--linear-downscaling``
+    Scale in linear light when downscaling.
+It should only be used with a ``--fbo-format`` that has at least 16 bit precision.
+This option has no effect on HDR content.

+``--linear-upscaling``
+    Scale in linear light when upscaling.
+Like ``--linear-downscaling``, it should only be used with a ``--fbo-format`` that has at least 16 bits precisions.
+This is not usually recommended except for testing/specific purposes.
+Users are advised to either enable ``--sigmoid-upscaling`` or keep both options disabled (i.e. scaling in gamma light).

+``--sigmoid-upscaling``
+    When upscaling, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
+This is incompatible with and replaces ``--linear-upscaling``.
+(Note that sigmoidization also requires
+    linearization, so the ``LINEAR`` rendering step fires in both cases)

+``--sigmoid-center``
+    The center of the sigmoid curve used for ``--sigmoid-upscaling``, must be a float between 0.0 and 1.0.
+Defaults to 0.75 if not specified.

+``--sigmoid-slope``
+    The slope of the sigmoid curve used for ``--sigmoid-upscaling``, must be a float between 1.0 and 20.0.
+Defaults to 6.5 if not specified.

 ``--interpolation``
     Reduce stuttering caused by mismatches in the video fps and display refresh